 Spies Given More Powers In Spite Of Their Failures

-The Government Communications Security Bureau (GCSB) and the Security Intelligence Service (SIS) are being handed more powers by the Government, in spite of yet another example of their wrongdoings being exposed this week.
+The Government Communications Security Bureau (GCSB) and the Security Intelligence Service (SIS) are being handed more powers by the Government, and given legal backing for spying on New Zealanders, in spite of yet another example of their wrongdoings being exposed this week.

 It has been revealed that in 2012 the two agencies harassed and persecuted a New Zealander whose only activity had been expressing negative opinions about the Fiji government (https://www.tvnz.co.nz/one-news/new-zealand/special-investigation-inside-one-siss-biggest-anti-terrorism-operations